By Natasha Gayle

 A prosthodontist works with dentures, implants, crowns and bridges.

-A prosthodontist is someone who is a professional in the area of dental prosthetics, which is defined as the dental specialty pertaining to the diagnosis, treatment planning, rehabilitation and maintenance of the oral function, comfort, appearance and health of patients with clinical conditions associated with missing or deficient teeth and/or oral and maxillofacial tissues using biocompatible substitutes.
+More technically, they specialize in dental prosthetics, which is the dental specialty pertaining to the diagnosis, treatment planning, rehabilitation and maintenance of the oral function, comfort, appearance and health of patients with clinical conditions associated with missing or deficient teeth and/or oral and maxillofacial tissues using biocompatible substitutes.

-There is even a smaller group of prosthodontists who choose to continue studying for another year, they are called Maxillofacial Prosthodontists.
+There is even a smaller group of prosthodontists who choose to continue studying for another year called Maxillofacial Prosthodontists.
 After completing their additional training from an accredited university by the American Dental Association they are able to treat issues dealing with wisdom teeth, oral cancer, snoring or sleep apnea, and the temporo-mandibular joint.
 They typically perform facial cosmetic surgery and corrective jaw surgery.

 Specialists very rarely work with dental plans and if they do it is only to the tune of up to about 20 percent discounts off their normally outrageous price.
-The choice is yours.

 The choice is yours.
 Consider a consultation with each dentist if you need major dental work done and see which dentist you feel more comfortable with handling the procedure.